realzza/web-project-design/schedule.md

 **Assignment 2 Due**

 - In Class
-  - Discussion: What is "user experience"?
+  - Discussion/Lecture: What is "user experience"?
 What is a "user"?
 How do you design an "interaction"?
+The basics of user-centered design
-  - Building information architecture and site mapping, hands-on
+  - Building information architecture and site-mapping
 - Homework
   - Work on Midterm website site maps: start designing your information architecture and brainstorming content ideas
   - Reading: Donald Norman, _The Design of Everyday Things_, [Chapter 6: The Design Challenge & Chapter 7: User-Centered Design]()